vslipchenko/bitbucket-time-report/README.md

    - Load your configured organization and project settings
    - Navigate to the configured repository:
    ![Navigation Pull Requests page](./screenshots/NavigatingPullRequests.png "Navigation Pull Requests page")
-   - Extract all merged PRs from the current month
+   - Process all merged PRs from the current month
    - Format and display the results:
    ![Displaying results](./screenshots/TimeReportResults.png "Displaying results")
 6. Click "Copy to Clipboard" to copy the formatted list